law-dwg/LSQR-CUDA/README.md

 Corresponding source files are [vectorCPU.cpp](source/cpu/vectorCPU.cpp) and [vectorCPU.hpp](vectorCPU.hpp)

 ## [scipy-lsqr](https://github.com/scipy/scipy/blob/v1.6.1/scipy/sparse/linalg/isolve/lsqr.py#L96-L568)
-Scipy's lsqr solver is used in this work as a baseline to compare to the sparse input LSQR-CUDA implementations (i.e. CUDA-SPARSE and cuSPARSE-SPARSE).
+Scipy's LSQR solver is used in this work as a baseline to compare to the sparse input LSQR-CUDA implementations (i.e. CUDA-SPARSE and cuSPARSE-SPARSE).
 It first compresses A into CSR form before running a max of ```2*A_COLUMNS``` iterations before returning a solution.
 Related information can be found on scipy's [website](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html), and its use in this work can be found in [lsqr.py](python/lsqr.py)

 <a id="CUDA-DENSE"></a>